 Takeaways are statements that describe what the learner will gain from participating.
-They should reflect the key points that the learner will be able take away from session.
+They should reflect the key points that the learner will be able understand or demonstrate after participating in the program..
 The emphasis should always be on what the learner will do—not what the presenter will do.
 Takeaways help to:

-- Guide the attendee in deciding which sessions will best meet his/her needs
+- Guide the attendee in deciding which sessions will best meet their needs

 - Focus on the specific tool, skill, or behavior to be learned